gr2m/hub-roombooking-calendar/README.md

   filterFor: 'Small Meeting Room', // setting the filter shows only bookings that would conflict with the passed room name,
   unselect: handleUnselect, // called when selection removed

-  ignoreBookingId: '12346' // if displayed in edit mode of a booking, don't show it });
+  ignoreBookingId: '12346', // if displayed in edit mode of a booking, don't show it
+  ready: handleCalendarReady // called when events are loaded });

 // methods